AdobeDocs/analytics-platform.en/help/report-builder/report-builder-setup.md

 ## Sign out

-You can sign out from Report Builder from the user profile.
+To sign out from Report Builder:

 1. Save changes to any open workbooks.